 Lay a firm foundation for yourself with a future that’s safe as houses in one of the variety of practical and supervisory career options offered by a career in the construction industry

 What does construction cover?

 Construction is the UK’s biggest industry.
 Private housing, and especially industrial and commercial requirements, are expected to continue to be the main drivers for the sector over the next few years.
 Related trades vary widely and work in this field covers a huge variety of roles – from plant operator and bricklayer to surveyor.
 If you are a practical person, someone who is interested in how things work and are put together, why not consider construction as a possible way to build your ideal next career?

 ‘The house building industry has increased its output at the steepest rate for decades.
 It is recruiting and training tens of thousands of new people to ensure it can provide the high-quality homes the country needs.’

 Who are the employers?

-Most employees in this sector work within medium-sized companies (those with 10–250 employees).
-However, in reality most companies are on the smaller side, with the vast majority employing fewer than ten people.
+Most employees in the sector work in medium-sized companies (with 10–250 employees), with most of these on the smaller side – the vast majority employing fewer than ten people.
 On top of that, many of those working within the sector are self-employed, representing more than one-third of the available labour in the contracting sector.